-We don’t really have a downsell offer currently, but we may test something out in the future.
+We don’t really have a down-sell offer currently, but we may test something out in the future.
 After that page, they go to the thank you form, where they get their access credentials and become a customer.
-All of this is integrated directly into stripe, so the payments are collected through the ClickFunnels interface, and the user never knows the difference.
+This is integrated directly into Stripe, so the payments are collected through the ClickFunnels interface, and the user never knows the difference.

-Example #2: Niche Pursuits Insider
+ClickFunnels Membership Site Example: Niche Pursuits Insider

 This was pretty fun, because when we initially bought the software, the membership section was almost an afterthought.
 We were going to use it primarily to build out landing pages for physical products we planned to sell on Facebook, but as we all talked through a membership program, utilizing ClickFunnels made perfect sense, so we got to work.